AllotropicHamster/Candidate-Shortlisting-Tool-using-Python/README.md

 1. You provide **job requirement** details (skills, experience, keywords, etc).
 2. You enter **candidate** profiles (skills, past roles, education, etc).
 3. The tool computes a match score (or similar metric) using the core logic.
 4. The GUI presents the results so you can pick the best fits.

+## 🧠 Future Enhancements

+Here are some ideas (would love contributions!):

+- ✨ **Smarter Matching:** Add advanced scoring mechanisms such as fuzzy-matching for skills, synonym handling, and keyword extraction.
+- 📦 **Bulk Operations:** Support batch import/export of candidates and jobs (CSV, Excel, or PDF formats).
+- 🌐 **Web Interface:** Build a web-based version for collaborative team access instead of the current desktop GUI.
+- 💬 **Richer Data:** Include more metadata like cultural fit, soft-skill ratings, and recruiter notes for holistic evaluation.
+- 📊 **Analytics Dashboard:** Provide insightful metrics such as:
+  - Average match score per job
+  - Top 3 shortlists per position
+  - Distribution of scores and candidate overlaps

 ## 📂 Project structure